Gatechain Token Market Cap Hits $45.63 Million (GT)

-Gatechain Token (CURRENCY:GT) traded flat against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on January 17th.
-Gatechain Token has a market capitalization of $45.63 million and approximately $20.82 million worth of Gatechain Token was traded on exchanges in the last day.
-Over the last week, Gatechain Token has traded flat against the U.S. dollar.
-One Gatechain Token coin can now be bought for approximately $0.58 or 0.00005303 BTC on exchanges.
+Gatechain Token (CURRENCY:GT) traded flat against the dollar during the 24-hour period ending at 13:00 PM Eastern on January 23rd.
+One Gatechain Token coin can currently be bought for approximately $0.58 or 0.00005303 BTC on major cryptocurrency exchanges.
+In the last seven days, Gatechain Token has traded flat against the dollar.
+Gatechain Token has a total market capitalization of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.